PixelcatProductions/ConcertPOS-Docs/README.md

 ## Receive/Handle Data

 Handling data is as easy as sending ones, the result will always be in JSON and contains a few model with their corresponding templates below.

+!> We support multiple response interfaces such as JSON (default).
+Those can be defined using the Content-Type=json parameter The following options are supported: json, json5

 ### Command Model